 Lisa joined the Economics team in September 2015 and is responsible for coverage of the Americas.
 She was recruited to CRU Consulting in 1995 and contributed to a wide variety of bespoke projects and models.
 In 2007, CRU acquired Commodity Metals Management Company which Lisa joined to provide short-term risk management tools and advice for aluminium and copper market consumers, with a focus on enhancing price forecasting models by capturing the impact of investors on the LME metals complex.
 From September 2013, she participated in a successful sales and marketing initiative focused on increasing financial market clients in New York and London.
 During her tenure at CRU, Lisa has spoken at a wide variety of CRU conferences and industry forums on topics including investor influence, risk and price dynamics.
 She holds a Master's degree in Economics from New York University and a Bachelor's degree in Economics from Drew University.

-Patrick joined CRU in February 2015 and is responsible for CRU's coverage of macroeconomic and industrial sector developments in Europe, the Middle East and Africa.
-Patrick holds a BA in Economics from Durham University and an MSc in Economics from Trinity College Dublin.
+Antoine joined CRU in September 2016 and is responsible for CRU's coverage of macroeconomic and industrial sector development in Asia excluding China, along with the Europe, Middle East, and Africa region.
+Antoine holds a BSc in Economics from the University of Bath and an MPhil in Economics from the University of Cambridge.

 What we do

 - Industrial and economic analysis and forecasts

 This monthly publication includes a five-year global industrial and economic outlook.
 In addition to the overall economic outlook the report focuses on prospects for industrial production, construction and automobile production.
 The report also considers the latest forecast risks, the exchange rate outlook and scenario analysis.